testillano/h2agent/README.md

 [--traffic-server-ignore-request-body]
   Ignores traffic server request body reception processing as optimization in case that its content is not required by planned provisions (enabled by default).

+[--traffic-server-dynamic-request-body-allocation]
+  When data chunks are received, the server appends them into the final request body.
+  In order to minimize reallocations over internal container, a pre reserve could be executed (by design, the maximum received request body size is allocated).
+  Depending on your traffic profile this could be counterproductive, so this option disables the default behavior to do a dynamic reservation of the memory.

 [--discard-data]
   Disables data storage for events processed (enabled by default).